rsaarelm/roguereview/README.md

 - How would you add new monsters or items?
 - How would you add new effects or spells?
-- How would you attack new other rules?
+- How would you add other new rules?

 ----